Aerobid aerosol inhalerPronunciation

 - Use caution if you switch from an oral steroid (eg, prednisone) to Aerobid aerosol inhaler.
 It may take several months for your body to make enough natural steroids to handle events that cause physical stress.
 Such events may include injury, surgery, infection, loss of blood electrolytes, or a sudden asthma attack.
 These may be severe and sometimes fatal.
 Contact your doctor right away if any of these events occur.
 You may need to take an oral steroid (eg, prednisone) again.
 Carry a card at all times that says you may need an oral steroid (eg, prednisone) if any of these events occur.

-- Contact your health care provider at once if signs of an infection occur.
+- Contact your health care provider at once if you have an asthma attack and you do not get relief from your bronchodilator inhaler.

 - If you have not had chickenpox, shingles, or measles, avoid contact with anyone who does.
 Contact your doctor if you are exposed to one of these conditions.